yhnavein/swaggie/README.md

 | `ng1`    | Angular 1 client |
 | `ng2`    | Angular 2+ client (uses `HttpClient` and `InjectionToken`) |

-### Reactive query layer templates (L2)
+### Reactive query layer templates

-These add a reactive data-fetching layer (SWR or TanStack Query hooks) on top of any compatible L1 client.
-They cannot be used alone — pair them with an L1 template using a 2-element array:
+These add a reactive data-fetching layer (SWR or TanStack Query hooks) on top of any compatible http client.
+They cannot be used alone — pair them with a basic template using a 2-element array:

 | Template | Description |
 | -------- | ----------- |
 | `swr`    | [SWR](https://swr.vercel.app) hooks for queries and mutations |
 | `tsq`    | [TanStack Query](https://tanstack.com/query) hooks for queries and mutations |

-Compatible L1 templates for L2: `axios`, `fetch`, `xior`.
+Compatible http client templates: `axios`, `fetch`, `xior`.
 Angular clients are not compatible with reactive layers.

 ### Usage examples

-**Single L1 template (existing behaviour):**
+**Single http template (existing behaviour):**

 ```json
 { "template": "axios" }